term7/RaspberryPi-VLC_Videolooper/README.md

 find /dev/sd* | sed -n '1~2!p' | sed ':a;N;$!ba;s/\n/ /g' > "$mnt"
 ```

-This script writes the SCSI disk identifier of the inserted USB devices to a temporary log file (.mnt).
-Each time a USB device is inserted this file will be overwritten.
-It does not really matter what this script does with this file, as long as it modifies it so that inotify can catch the modification.
+The automount script simply writes the SCSI disk identifier of the inserted USB devices to a temporary log file (.mnt).
+Each time a USB device is inserted this file is overwritten.
+It does not matter what exactly the automount script does with this file, as long as it modifies it so that inotify notices the modification.

 Finally we need to make this script executable:<br>
 `sudo chmod +x /usr/local/bin/automount`